birknergard/trump-thoughts/README.md

 - filter trump thought by tone
 - search trump thought by title
 - visual indicators for when fields arent filled in thoughtcreator

 - Pop up dialog box when deleting items
 - Tone filter is not working
+- grey out logging
+- make topic filter update api call with the api/topic call instead of default
+- Error text for when field isnt filled (create)
+- Preview doesnt reset after submit
+- Move filter feature to its own component
+- consistent preview placholders ("No tone" and "a topic" look inconsistent)

 ## Useful commands